David Benavidez: Positive drug test, suspension, and title dispossession

+Benavidez vs. Love

+Five and a half months after being stripped of his (WBC) title, Benavidez faced American boxer J'Leon Love on Mar 16, 2019 at the AT&T Stadium, Arlington, Texas, U.S. and made relatively short work of him by knocking him out in the second round of their scheduled 10-round bout.

+Second reign as WBC super middleweight champion

 Benavidez vs. Dirrell

-According to sources in Mexico on May 17, 2018, a deal was close to being reached for Benavidez to defend his WBC title against Russian boxer Matt Korobov (28–1, 14 KOs) on the Mikey Garcia vs. Robert Easter Jr. lightweight unification undercard on July 28 at the Staples Center in Los Angeles, California.
+According to sources in Mexico back on May 17, 2018, before the Mexican Monster was stripped of his world champion status, a deal was close to being reached for Benavidez to defend his WBC title against Russian boxer Matt Korobov (28–1, 14 KOs) on the Mikey Garcia vs. Robert Easter Jr. lightweight unification under-card on July 28 at the Staples Center in Los Angeles, California.
 On May 23, Top Rank's Bob Arum revealed he signed Benavidez to his stable and given him a signing bonus of $250,000.
 Upon the signing, Sampson Lewkowicz filed a lawsuit.
 According to Lewkowicz, Benavidez signed an extension with his company in November 2017, which extended his contract until 2021.
 By June 13, the suit was settled and Benavidez returned the signing bonus to Top Rank.
 On June 21, it was reported a deal had been reached for Benavidez to defend his WBC title against mandatory challenger Anthony Dirrell (32–1–1, 24 KOs).
 The fight was ordered by the WBC on May 21 and scheduled purse bids were due on June 22.
 A deal was reached on June 21.
 The fight was reported to take place on the same card as Shawn Porter vs. Danny García on Showtime on September 8.